 Island fever is one of the big sources of discontent among new Hawaii residents and it shouldn’t be overlooked because if you move to Hawaii to live it will likely hit you at some point in time and it might be the cause of leaving paradise.

-The median home price on O’ahu in January 2021 is $885,000.
-That is not a palace, or even what most of you would consider a ‘decent’ house, coming from the mainland.
-For $445,000 in Clearwater, Florida you can have a very nice 4 or 5 bedroom home on a deepwater canal and park your deep sea fishing boat in the backyard at your own dock.
+The median home price on O’ahu does not buy you a palace, or even what most of you would consider a ‘decent’ house, coming from the mainland.
+For about half that price in Clearwater, Florida you can have a very nice 4 or 5 bedroom home on a deepwater canal and park your deep sea fishing boat in the backyard at your own dock.

 Not so in Hawaii!